arseniytech/arseniytech/README.md

 # Hi there 👋

 I'm Fullstack developer and student in Hexlet College, **Information Systems & Programming**.
-I build web projects, learn fast, and enjoy contributing to real-world applications.
+I build web projects, practice AI automatization and integration in my projects, learn fast, and enjoy contributing to real-world applications.
-Also, I'm an athlete playing in a [Floorball](https://en.wikipedia.org/wiki/Floorball) team [Nord City](https://t.me/fbc_nordcity)

-Currently looking for **frontend job, internships, or projects** where I can grow and learn from experienced developers.
+Currently looking for **job, internships, or projects** where I can grow and learn from developers.
 Check out my projects!

----

-## 🌍 Languages
-- Russian — Native
-- English — B2–C1

----

 ## 📫 Contact me
 <a href="https://t.me/l2093l">